 Preventing Injuries in Young Baseball Players

 With the start of every baseball season comes a number of MLB pitchers needing Tommy John surgery.
 Throwing a fastball over the plate can place more than 400 Newtons - that's 90 pounds of force on the shoulder and elbow.

-Now imagine the arm in question is 11 years old, and still growing and developing.
-And throwing 60 pitches over the course of a five-inning game.
+Now imagine if that arm is 14 years old, and still growing and developing, and throwing 60 pitches over the course of a five-inning game.
 Now imagine this same child repeating this two or three times in a weekend.

-You can see the need for teaching appropriate throwing techniques to young athletes - and so can the physical therapists and athletic trainers at UW Health Sports Rehabilitation, who launched a throwing analysis service at the UW Health Sports Rehabilitation clinic on Watts Road in March 2010.
+You can see the need for teaching appropriate flexibility, strengthening and arm conditioning techniques to young athletes - and so can the Physical Therapists and Performance Trainers at UW Health Sports Rehabilitation.

-"Your better athletes tend to be your pitchers," notes Marc Sherry, also a physical therapist and athletic trainer with UW Health Sports Rehabilitation.
+"Your harder throwers tend to be your pitchers," notes Marc Sherry, also a physical therapist and athletic trainer with UW Health Sports Rehabilitation.
 "And that usually means that when they're not pitching, the coach is likely to put them at shortstop, or some position where they're throwing a lot."

 "A major baseball injury can be career-ending," says Kelcie Wittman, a physical therapist working in the UW Sports Rehabilitation Throwers Clinic.
-"It can lead to lost velocity and lost scholarships, and if you don't address the root problems early, it can quickly lead into a downward spiral."
+"It can lead to lost velocity and lost scholarships, and if you don't address the root problems early, it can quickly lead into a downward spiral.